-The incidence of Clavien-Dindo grade ≤ 2 complications was significantly higher

-(25.4%) compared to Clavien-Dindo grade \geq 3 complications (16.5%) in our study.
+The incidence of Clavien-Dindo grade ≤ 2 complications was significantly higher (25.4%) compared to Clavien-Dindo grade \geq 3 complications (16.5%) in our study.
 The most prevalent complications in Clavien-Dindo grade ≤ 2 group were UTI and prolonged lymph secretion.
-Lenart et al. [16], Cheng et al. [5], and Wang et al. [17] also reported symptomatic UTI in 8.2%, 4.2%, and 1.7%, respectively.
+Lenart, Cheng, and Wang also reported symptomatic UTI in 8.2%, 4.2%, and 1.7%, respectively [5, 16, 17].
 However, there is no literature about this complication as it was not analyzed as a separate parameter.
 Our opinion is that there is an association of this complication with a permanent urinary catheter.
-UTI was postoperatively confirmed in seven out of 12 patients who had permanent catheter preoperatively.
-Another possible UTI mechanism is the entry of particles containing bacteria during the operation's replacement of urinary catheters.
-In our study, 12 of 13 patients with VUAS had UTI.
+UTI was postoperatively confirmed in 7 out of 12 patients who had permanent catheter preoperatively.
+Another possible UTI mechanism is the entry of the particles containing bacteria during the operation's replacement of urinary catheters.
+In our study 12 out of 13 patients with VUAS had UTI.
 However, we did not analyze this association.
 Prolonged lymph secretion, as a typical complication of RP, is associated with PLN dissection [7].
-In published studies, the prevalence of this complication in RRP ranges 1.1-6% [5, 18].
-In our study, lymphocele was confirmed in six (2.4%) out of nine (3.6%) patients with prolonged lymph secretion.
+In published studies, the prevalence of this complication in RRP ranges from 1.1% to 6% [5, 18].
+In our study, lymphocele was confirmed in 6 (2.4%) out of 9 (3.6%) patients with prolonged lymph secretion.
 Based on recent data, PLN dissection during RP is associated with a considerably increased risk for lymphocele formation compared to RP alone [19].
 Our complication analysis revealed another complication that resolved spontaneously and had not been described in the literature.
 We defined it as urinary catheter suture and classified it among Clavien-Dindo grade I events.
 After emptying the balloon, a surgically placed urinary catheter could not be removed even with greater tension, but it spontaneously came off in the following 48 hours.
-The possible cause of this complication was that the catheter crossed the placed sutures at the anastomosis before tying, or that the catheter diameter at the site of the emptied balloon was greater than the diameter of the vesicoureteral anastomosis.
+The possible cause of this complication was that the catheter crossed the placed sutures at the anastomosis before tying, or that the catheter diameter at the site of the emptied baloon was greater than the diameter of the vesicoureteral anastomosis.

 The most common complication in Clavien-Dindo grade ≥ 3 in our study was VUAS.
-The prevalence of this complication after RRP in the literature varies 0.5-32%, whereas we reported VUAS in 6.7%.
-Although we did not analyze the risk factors for VUAS, our opinion is that there is an association of this event with UTI as we confirmed symptomatic UTI in 12 (4.8%) out of 17 (6.7%) patients [7, 12, 17].
+The prevalence of this complication after RRP in the literature varies from 0.5% to 32%, whereas we reported VUAS in 6.7%.
+Although we did not analyze the risk factors for VUAS [7, 12, 17], our opinion is that there is an association of this event with UTI as we confirmed symptomatic UTI in 12 (4.8%) out of 17 (6.7%) patients.
 Whether UTI is the consequence or one of the causes of VUAS remains the topic for future researches.
 Twelve months following RRP, there were 14.2% incontinent patients (one or more pads).
-The prevalence of this complication in the literature ranges 6.3-29.3% [3].
+The prevalence of this complication in the literature ranges from 6.3% to 29.3% [3].
 Although it is a significant complication, we reported only 1.6% of men who underwent surgical management of this complication.
-A similar result (2.2%) was reported by Carlsson et al. [12] as well.
+A similar result (2.2%) was reported by Carlsson as well [12].